chrisrovero2344/NHLFighterAnalysis/README.md

 conducted.
 First, fighting prevalence by count of altercations per season was plotted as shown below.
-Annual altercations since the 2000 season certainly have been on the decline up until modern day, which is consistent with the theory that the the threat of fighting is effective as deterring injure-prone behavior.
+Annual altercations since the 2000 season certainly have been on the decline up until modern day, which is consistent with the theory that the threat of fighting is effective in thwarting injure-prone behavior.
 However, alternative reasonings could be suggested as the core cause of the decline, such as skill-gap closure, demographic shifts, or cultural shifts within the league and the decline alone is not conclusive evidence of deterrence.